LairdCP/bl5340pa_manifest/README.md

 ```
 ## Preparing to Build

-If this is your first time working with a Zephyr project on your computer you should follow the [nRF getting started guide](https://developer.nordicsemi.com/nRF_Connect_SDK/doc/2.6.1/nrf/getting_started.html) to install all the tools.
+If this is your first time working with a Zephyr project on your computer you should follow the [nRF Installation Guide](https://docs.nordicsemi.com/bundle/ncs-2.7.0/page/nrf/installation.html) to install all the tools.

 v0.16.5-1 of the Zephyr SDK is recommended for building the firmware.

-> **WARNING:** Before building the firmware, be sure to install all python dependencies with the following commands:
+> **WARNING:** Before building the firmware, be sure to install all python dependencies with the following commands (if you are installing manually):

 ```
 pip3 install -r zephyr/scripts/requirements.txt